psantos-rrc/fed-fa2025-hackathon-2/PROJECT_DOCUMENTATION.md

 ### Cao Jie Hao Cho:

 -   Setup issues on GitHub Repo.
 Additional formatting and Overview section with hyperlinks to each section.

-### Chuang Li:

--   Content of the origins, production, and modern uses.

 ### Paul Santos: